Jennifer Aniston And Brad Pitt Remain Friends

 Now as Pitt fights for custody of his six children, Aniston is on his side.
 According to news stories, Aniston even thinks about working with Pitt on a movie if the opportunity presents itself.
 She would feel awkward working in a romantic scene with Pitt, but she is open to the possibility of working with Pitt as voices of characters in an animated film.
 If the two did act together in the future, it would certainly be magical taking into account the great resumes that they both have in the acting business.

-Jennifer Aniston certainly has the genes for acting since her two parents John Aniston and Nancy Dow are both actors.
+Jennifer Aniston certainly has the genes for acting since her two parents, John Aniston and Nancy Dow, are both actors.
 Aniston attended Fiorello H La-Guardia High School of Music and Art where she excelled in drama.

 She got her big break when she starred as Rachel Green in the NBC hit sitcom Friends.
 Aniston’s acting in this comedic show was completely natural and seemed effortless.
 When the show ran, almost all of the ladies imitated her hairstyle that was called, “The Rachel.”
 The show ran for 10 years, and Aniston earned $1 million per episode.
 While Aniston worked on Friends, she won a Golden Globe and an Emmy Award.
 The popular show ended in 2004, but the reruns and DVDs of the show are still popular today.